FudaWiki/fudawiki-files/hanafuda/video-games/android/hanafuda-koi-koi-dojo.md

 * Bright yaku values are on the high side, at 6, 8, 9 and 12 points for 3 Brights, Rainy 4 Brights, 4 Brights, and 5 Brights respectively.

 # Ads and In-game Purchases
 Playing games and watching ads earns in-game coins, which can be used to buy avatars.
-A one-time purchase of €9.99 can be made to remove ads and earn a lot of coins.
+A one-time purchase of €9.99 (or $12.99 USD) can be made to remove ads and earn a lot of coins.

 # Terminology
 A comparison of in-game terminology in various languages and the terminology used by Fuda Wiki.